play icon for videos

 Get answers to the most common questions about developing, implementing, and using Theory of Change frameworks for impact measurement.

-Q1.
 What is the difference between a logic model and theory of change?

+A logic model is a structured map showing inputs, activities, outputs, outcomes, and impact in a linear flow.
+It's operational and monitoring-focused, designed to track whether you delivered what you promised.
 A Theory of Change goes deeper by explaining how and why change happens.
 It surfaces assumptions, contextual factors, and causal pathways that connect your work to outcomes.
-Think of the logic model as the skeleton and Theory of Change as the full body—one gives structure, the other gives meaning.
+Think of the logic model as the skeleton and Theory of Change as the full body — one gives structure, the other gives meaning.

 Sopact approach: We treat them as complementary.
 Use a logic model for program tracking, but embed it within a Theory of Change that includes learning loops, stakeholder feedback, and adaptive mechanisms powered by clean, continuous data.

-Q2.
 How does theory of change work in monitoring and evaluation?

 In M&E practice, Theory of Change serves as the blueprint for what to measure and why.
 It defines which indicators matter, what assumptions need testing, and how outcomes connect to long-term impact.
-Without a clear ToC, M&E becomes compliance theater—tracking outputs that nobody uses.
+Without a clear ToC, M&E becomes compliance theater — tracking outputs that nobody uses.

 Key shift: Stop treating M&E as backward-looking compliance.
 Instead, instrument your Theory of Change with clean-at-source data collection so feedback informs decisions during the program cycle, not months after it ends.